Y-T-G/PointsBot/README.md

 ## Description

-This is a bot for Reddit that monitors solutions to questions or problems in a subreddit and awards points to the user responsible for the solution.
+This is a bot for Reddit that monitors answers to questions or problems in a subreddit and awards points to the user responsible for the answer.

 This bot was conceived as a response to
 [this request](https://www.reddit.com/r/RequestABot/comments/emdeim/expert_level_bot_coding/).